Comparing observations to emissions#

 2. Creating a model scenario#

-To access and link this data we can set up our ModelScenario instance using a similiar set of keywords.
+To access and link this data we can set up our ModelScenario instance using a similar set of keywords.
 In this case we have also limited ourselves to a date range:

 from openghg.analyse import ModelScenario